-The children were nestled all snug in their beds, while pesky ol’ bed bugs crawled on their heads.
-And Mama in her ‘kerchief, and I in my cap, had just settled our brains for a long winter’s nap.
+The children have nestled all snug in their beds, while pesky ol’ bed bugs crawl on their heads.
+And Mama in her ‘kerchief, and I in my cap had just settled our brains for a long winter’s nap.

 When out in the drive there arose such a clatter, I sprang from my bed to see what was the matter.
 Away to the window I flew like a flash, tore open the shutter, and threw up the sash.